open-dc-grid/open-dc-grid.github.io/docs/meetings.md

 # Meetings

 ::: tip
-The ODG project meeting scheduled for August 9 has been cancelled.
-Meetings will resume on September 13.
+The ODG project and associated meetings have been suspended until further notice.
+Email us at <a href="mailto:jlgula@papugh.com" target="_top">jlgula@papugh.com</a>
+if you would like to notified if and when we resume activities.
 :::